-Theoretically, REBT is a motivational theory (David, 2003) akin to Lazarus' (1991) cognitive appraisal theory.
-Irrational and rational beliefs can be considered "hot cognitions" (e.g., Ableson & Rosenberg, 1958) or primary appraisals (Lazarus, 1991) involved in the generation of emotion (David, Lynn, & Ellis, 2010; Hyland & Boduszek, 2012).
-Therefore, the main therapeutic purpose of REBT is to reduce irrational beliefs in favour rational beliefs, thus changing the primary appraisal of an adversity (Hyland & Boduszek, 2012), and as a result changing the emotional and behavioral responses from unhealthy to healthy.
-To illustrate, an athlete's primary irrational belief "I want to be successful and therefore I must be" may cause unhealthy anxiety prior to crucial matches.
-REBT would encourage the athlete to abandon this irrational demand and replace it with a rational preference such as "I want to be successful but that doesn't mean I must be," causing healthy anxiety (known as concern in REBT) instead.
-In short, irrational beliefs cause the unhealthy anxiety, not the situation (e.g., important competition) alone (Harris, Davies, & Dryden, 2006).

-In REBT athletes are introduced to the ABCDE framework and encouraged to understand that activating events (A) alone do not cause unhealthy emotional and behavioral consequences (C), and that irrational beliefs (B)
+3 Theoretically, REBT is a motivational theory (David, 2003) akin to Lazarus' (1991) 4 cognitive appraisal theory.
+Irrational and rational beliefs can be considered "hot cognitions" (e.g., Ableson & Rosenberg, 1958) or primary appraisals (Lazarus, 1991) involved in the 5 6 generation of emotion (David, Lvnn, & Ellis, 2010; Hyland & Boduszek, 2012).
+Therefore, the main therapeutic purpose of REBT is to reduce irrational beliefs in favour rational beliefs, 7 thus changing the primary appraisal of an adversity (Hyland & Boduszek, 2012), and as a 8 9 result changing the emotional and behavioral responses from unhealthy to healthy.
+To illustrate, an athlete's primary irrational belief "I want to be successful and therefore I must 10 be" may cause unhealthy anxiety prior to crucial matches.
+REBT would encourage the athlete 11 12 to abandon this irrational demand and replace it with a rational preference such as "I want to be successful but that doesn't mean I must be," causing healthy anxiety (known as concern in 13 REBT) instead.
+In short, irrational beliefs cause the unhealthy anxiety, not the situation (e.g., 14 important competition) alone (Harris, Davies, & Dryden, 2006).
+15 In REBT athletes are introduced to the ABCDE framework and encouraged to 16 understand that activating events (A) alone do not cause unhealthy emotional and behavioral 17 consequences (C), and that irrational beliefs (B) about the adversity are often the real cause 18

-about the adversity are often the real cause (Ellis & Dryden, 1997).
-The athletes then learn to dispute (D) their irrational beliefs and are encouraged to form new effective rational alternatives (E).
-Disputation helps the athletes to understand that their irrational beliefs are false, illogical, and unhelpful, and that rational alternatives are true, logical, and helpful (Dryden, 2009; Dryden & Branch, 2008).
-Individuals can be introduced and guided through the ABCDE framework via one-to-one consultations, or using group educational methods.
+19 (Ellis & Dryden, 1997).
+The athletes then learn to dispute (D) their irrational beliefs and are alternatives are true, logical, and helpful (Dryden, 2009; Dryden & Branch, 2008).